 Where protection is required.

-Each service connection from the Village of Candor water system for supplying water to premises having an auxiliary water supply shall be protected against back flow of water from the premises into the Village of Candor water system, unless the auxiliary water supply is approved by the Village of Candor and is satisfactory to the public health agency having jurisdiction as to quality and safety.
+Each service connection from the Village of Candor water system for supplying water to premises having an auxiliary water supply, shall be protected against back flow of water from the premises into the Village of Candor water system, unless the auxiliary water supply is approved by the Village of Candor and is satisfactory to the public health agency having jurisdiction as to quality and safety.

 Each service connection from the Village of Candor water system for supplying water to premises on which any substance is handled under pressure in such fashion as to permit entry into the Village system shall be protected against back flow of the water from the premises into the Village system.
 This shall include the handling of process waters and waters originating from the public water supply system which may have been subject to deterioration in sanitary, aesthetic or chemical quality.